-The Danville Town Council met Oct 18.
-These meetings can be viewed on the town’s YouTube channel.
-The council meets at 7 p.m. the first and third Wednesdays of each month at Danville Town Hall, 49 N. Wayne St. The next scheduled meeting is Nov 1.
+The Brownsburg Town Council met Oct 26 for a regularly scheduled board meeting.
+The council meets at 7 p.m. on the second and fourth Thursday of every month at Brownsburg Town Hall, 61 N. Green St. The next meeting is scheduled Nov 9.

 WHAT HAPPENED: Town council president Travis Tschaenn read the Support Your Local Chamber of Commerce Proclamation.

 WHAT IT MEANS: Whereas local chambers of commerce exist to address community’s top challenge and promote economic prosperity and boost quality of life, Oct.
 18 was declared “Support Your Local Chamber of Commerce Day”.
 The town council president encourages all citizens to support the Brownsburg Chamber of Commerce.

 WHAT HAPPENED: Resolution 2023-26 – A resolution expressing an interest regarding the purchase of certain real property at 411 Johnson Lane and authorizing the appraisal process.
 Resolution passed unanimously.

 WHAT IT MEANS: This particular property abuts the Lincolnwood Park, a portion of it is on the fleet maintenance building, and portions are on land that the town is already maintaining.
 This is one reason they would like to purchase the property.
 Another reason is to have a secondary access to Lincolnwood Park from the highway.
 There is also room for a potential new small office or town related building.

 WHAT HAPPENED: First preliminary determination public hearing for a multi-purpose recreation facility / aquatic center.